Synkevych/money_spent_counter/README.md

 ##### 2. Create and setup the database, bundle and yarn

-Run the following commands to create and setup the database.
+Run the following commands to create and setup the database, and application libraries.

 ```ruby
 rails db:create